sharonjr/rapid-prototyping-with-streamlit/M2/Lab1/README.md

 ## Running the Notebook

-Download the Notebook in `IPYNB` format (`customer-review.ipynb`) and upload it to your Snowflake Snowsight account to run the Snowflake Notebook.
+Download the Notebook in `IPYNB` format (`customer-reviews.ipynb`) and upload it to your Snowflake Snowsight account to run the Snowflake Notebook.